ICTU/quality-time/docs/src/api.md

 On import, all UUIDs contained in the report (UUIDs of the report, subjects, metrics and sources) will be replaced to prevent conflicts if the report already exists.

 If the report contains encrypted credentials, the importing *Quality-time* instance will decrypt the credentials using its public key.
-Note that if the credentials were encrypted using the public key of a different *Quality-time* instance, an error will occur, and the import will fail.
+Note that if the credentials were encrypted using the public key of a different *Quality-time* instance, the report will be imported, but without the credentials.

 To allow for seeding a *Quality-time* instance with default reports, imported reports may contain unencrypted credentials.
 These unencrypted credentials will be imported unchanged.